predictive-analytics-lab/ubuntu-slurm/README.md

 ## Synchronizing time

-Free-IPA should take care of syncing time, so you shouldn’t have to worry about this if you setup freeipa.
 You can see if times are synced with the `date` command on the various machines.

 It’s not a bad idea to sync the time across the servers.
 [Here’s how](https://knowm.org/how-to-synchronize-time-across-a-linux-cluster/).
 One time when I set it up, it was ok, but another time the slurmctld service wouldn’t start and it was because the times weren’t synced.